turgunalievaa/CSC_makeup/README.md

 ⚠️   *Your push operation may not work.
 If so you can use FORCE PUSH.
 How to do force push you can find in internet.*

-⚠️ *The end of the exam is at **15:05**.*
+⚠️ *The end of the exam is at **12:00**.*

 ❌ *I will not accept links that are sent later than end of the exam*

 ❌  *I will not accept a links if you send me your GitHub instead of a repository with answers.*

 ❌ *I will not accept links unless you post information about who you are.*

+❌ *I will not accept links if the work will be done without a fork.*
 ##

  ## Tasks:

-**Task 1️⃣:** Delete the last three commits.

-**Task 2️⃣:** You need to explain how the Git Revert command works.
-Create a TXT file in this repository.
-Name it Task_2 and write the answer to the question in it.
-Make a commit with a clear name.
+**Task 1️⃣:** Explain how the commands from chapter 6 work.
+Write the answer to the file "Answer_6".
+Make a commit.

+**Task 2️⃣:** Delete the deadfox file.
+Make a commit.

 **Task 3️⃣:** Make ignoring of git of 1 any file and 1 any folder.

-**Task 4️⃣:** Switch to the very first commit.
-Find the file with the question.
-Switch back to the latest commit of your main branch.
-Create a TXT file in the same repository on the main branch.
-Name it Question_1 and write the answer to the question into it.
-Make a commit with a clear name.
+**Task 4️⃣:** Switch to any commit.
+Take a screenshot of logs.
+Switch back without creating new branches.
+Save the screenshot and make commit.